 First on our list of “must haves” in our RV lifestyle is a set of two-way radios.
 We use these radios to help us back up and park the trailer, to communicate when hiking in glorious remote locations, and when we get separated in Walmart too.
 No cell phone reception needed!

-Oh goodness, we’re back in the RV galley again, but there are so many cute things out there to dress it up a bit.
 How about a set of RV decorated dishes, each with a unique (and inviting) camping scene?!

 There’s also a very cool serving bowl (with serving spoons)!